Reza Ahmad Counsellor & Psychotherapist MBACP

 How Counselling or Psychotherapy can help

-As a Gestalt Counsellor and Psychotherapist I provide a safe, confidential relationship of earned trust within which you can explore the issues that feel important to you.
+As a Counsellor and Psychotherapist I provide a safe, confidential relationship of earned trust within which you can explore the issues that feel important to you.
 I will support you to be present with whatever feels difficult, stuck and unresolved.
 When you meet your experience with compassion and openness, change and growth occurs naturally.
 This process involves getting in touch with your strengths and resources as well as attending to difficulties.
-It is a journey of recovering, discovering and deepening qualities within you such as vitality, confidence, wisdom, creativity, joy and love.
+It is a journey of recovering, discovering and deepening the core qualities within you such as compassion, clarity, confidence, creativity, connectedness, wisdom and love.

-I work one-to-one and I see couples for counselling.
+My core training was in Gestalt Therapy.
+I am also a trained Internal Family Systems Therapist.
 I have an extensive background in meditation practice, including mindfulness, which I integrate with my therapeutic practice.

 All of my work is grounded in the power of awareness, wisdom and compassion inherent to us all, that enables us to clearly see the nature of our experience, to dissolve the causes of our suffering and to fulfil our potential in our daily lives.